RaivoRipuli/lastwarVP/README.md

 Deny = boolean value for enabling deny mode or allow mode\
 Scrolls = How many times it scrolls

+## Miscellaneous

+You can give players Note Name in game.
+This way banned players cannot escape the ban by chaning their name, it is easier to deal with the OCR and you can you a common prefix to ban everyone.

 ## Miscellaneous info

 Version 4 is able to scroll the applications list.
 It will scroll depending on the pixel color detected.\